-Each home has different heating and light conditions.
-We advise that terrariums in our own personal experience are best in good natural light rooms with average room temperature of around 19-21C.
+Lighting & Temperature: Each home has different heating and light conditions.
+We advise that terrariums in our own personal experience are best in a good natural light position.
+AVOID too direct Sunlight otherwise the terrarium will get very warm inside and you’ll have too much condensation.
+The average room temperature of around 19-21C is perfect.

-If you find mould growth on your leaves, open your lid and remove the mould using a cotton bud or a small piece of gauze.
+White fluff on the leaves: If you find mould growth on your leaves, open your lid and remove the mould by wiping it off.
+Do not let mould grow out of control act early to avoid any plant issues.
 If however your leaf is already damaged it is best to prune that leaf off to prevent it decaying as it will leave a rotten type scent in the garden.
 Once mould has been removed take off your lid for a couple of hours or so to allow some air circulation to help dry out the terrarium slightly.
 Mould occurs from small spores or over humidity and cannot always be avoided but we can reduce it through air, less watering and less hot room conditions above 21 C. You may need to repeat this process a couple of times in it's first few weeks of settling, but eventually as long as the terrarium plants seem healthy it will adapt and start it's own eco-system cycle.
 We cannot guarantee all plants surviving or not getting any plant diseases but this guide is written from our own experience and some research on keeping terrariums.

-Pests: Small flies such as Fungus Gnats can be annoying as they have a long life of just whizzing around a terrarium.
-They can never be seen whilst planting a terrarium and usually reside in external soil from hence the plants came from.
-The best way to reduce this is to remove as much soil from the plant roots as possible to reduce the miniature eggs before planting into the terrarium.
+Other pests: Small flies such as Fungus Gnats can be annoying as they have a long life of just whizzing around a terrarium.
+They can never be seen whilst planting a terrarium and usually reside in plant soil.
+The best way to reduce this is to remove as much soil from the plant roots as possible to reduce the miniature eggs before planting back into the terrarium.
 If however you still get flies they will not kill your plants, but are annoying to watch.
 Open your lid, let the terrarium almost dry out completely and that should reduce them by far.
 If they still return, repeat above step and you can remove plants and wash their roots and place them into a pot with fresh potting mix soil until you solved the terrarium fly issue.
 Once flies gone, re-water your terrarium and re-plant up.

 Plants growing too tall: Not so much a problem, it means your terrarium is doing very well, so congratulations first of all.
 Open the lid and prune the stems back using scissors being careful of course.
 Or you can remove the larger plant into a bigger terrarium and replace with smaller terrarium plant instead.